Skip to main content

 • When both scenarios above are not relevant, the effective height of release should be the same as the height of release.

 • The efflux velocity and total flow of the release.
+All screening should be undertaken for both the lowest, and highest efflux velocities associated with normal operation.

 • A list of screened and screened out substances.